elchs/LetoDBf/Readme.txt

       RddInfo( RDDI_REFRESHCOUNT, <lSet>,, [nConnection] )
  By default, the RDDI_REFRESHCOUNT flag is set to true.
 If this flag is set, function: RecCount() retrieve amount of records from server.
- If not set, with common record data transmitted values are used and slightly out-timed.
+ If not set, with common record data transmitted values are used and are maybe slightly out-timed.
  If other applications are appending records to the table, new value of records count won't be immediately received.
  If RDDI_REFRESHCOUNT flag is cleared, dbGoto(0) clears record buffer and set EOF and other flags instead of sending a server request.